themaddoctor/BritishNationalCipherChallenge/README.md

 All ciphertexts and plaintexts are present.
 Not all ciphers have been identified (see below).

-Some things are missing.
-We know that.
+Some data are missing that are necessary for anyone who wants to attempt the challenges.
+We know that, and we're sorry.
 Here is a list of the missing bits.
 If you have any of them, please upload in the "issues" section.
-By "solution" I mean the cipher and key needed to decrypt; this is distinct from having just the plaintext.

-- 2004 part 8B: solution
-- 2005 part 8B: solution
-- 2005 part 8B: the original wiring diagrams or photos needed to reconstruct the machine (Fialka.gif and FialkaSettings.pdf)
+- 2005 part 8B: the original wiring diagrams or photos needed to reconstruct the machine
+    - Fialka.gif
+    - FialkaSettings.pdf
+    - the image of the Fialka after glare is removed, so that the initial settings can be seen (same as Fialka.gif ?)
 - 2006 part 7B: the PDF reconciling the literal decryption with the original plaintext (Solution7text.pdf)
-- 2010 part 8B: photo of the "first half" of the deck of cards
+- 2010 part 8B: photo of the "first half" of the deck of cards (we have the final photo that reveals the solution)
-- 2012 part 8B: solution
-- 2013 part 6B: solution
 - 2015 part 8B: the original photo of the deck (we have one after two more cards were added)

+These ciphers and/or keys have not been completed.
+If you know the solutions, please make a comment in the "issues" section.

+- 2004 part 8B (pringle-can fialka machine)
+- 2005 part 8B (solitaire cipher)
+- 2012 part 8B
+- 2013 part 6B (a transposition cipher of some sort)
-- 2017 part 8B: solution
+- 2017 part 8B

 For those who care about such things, these posters are missing: